 - Think independently and creatively, analyze information critically, and solve problems.

 - Understand and appreciate the arts, humanities, science, and technology.

 - Succeed in their academic disciplines.

 - Pursue life-long learning.

 Students are assigned an academic advisor, ordinarily within the department in which a student is majoring.
 Advisors will also be assigned to students who are undecided about a major.

 The academic advisor is the student’s liaison with other university offices.
 Advisors should be consulted often for guidance and advice.
 In addition to offering academic guidance, advisors can provide information on where to obtain and how to complete necessary forms pertaining to academics.

 Advisors must approve student schedules and all other academic paperwork.
 Students meet with advisors individually for pre-registration consultations each semester.
 The academic advisor assists the student in preparing his/her curriculum and in pre-registration; however, the student is ultimately responsible for meeting the requirements of the curriculum selected.

 The dean’s list, which is issued at the close of each semester, recognizes students who have completed a minimum of 12 graded undergraduate credit hours and have earned a grade point average of 3.55 (on a 4.0 system) for the semester.
-Part-time students are eligible for the dean’s list after they have completed 12 credits at Misericordia University, and earn six or more undergraduate credits in a given semester.
 The dean’s list is an award earned at the end of each semester.

 Undergraduate students are awarded baccalaureate degrees with distinction for exceptional academic achievement.
 A student must have completed at least 60 credits at Misericordia University to qualify for these honors.
 Honors are awarded as follows: